-Recommendation: The Adjusted Rate and Rate Date should not be reported for floating-rate repos where the floating rate is a daily interest rate index.
+Recommendation: The Adjusted Rate and Rate Date should not be reported for floating-rate repos where the floating rate is a daily interest rate index or other than where future rate changes have been agreed at the start of the transaction.

-Thus p.10 of Annex I of the RTS on transaction reporting says "Fields 35 and 36 [Adjusted Rate and Rate Date] shall be repeated and completed for each floating rate adjustment".
+121 Thus p.10 of Annex I of the RTS on transaction reporting says "Fields 35 and 36 [Adjusted Rate and Rate Date] shall be repeated and completed for each floating rate adjustment".

-Note that the "rate schedule" mentioned in the description of the Adjusted Rate in the Validation Rules refers to Table 2, fields 26-32, which specify the floating rate.
+122 Note that the "rate schedule" mentioned in the description of the Adjusted Rate in the Validation Rules refers to Table 2, fields 26-32, which specify the floating rate.

-121 ESMA's Guidelines of January 2020 state that "fields 2.35 "Adjusted rate" and 2.36 "Rate date" only need to be populated for pre-agreed future rate changes captured as part of the conclusion of the transaction" (p.93, para.260).
+123 ESMA's Guidelines of January 2020 state that "fields 2.35 "Adjusted rate" and 2.36 "Rate date" only need to be populated for pre-agreed future rate changes captured as part of the conclusion of the transaction" (p.93, para, 260).